saravenpi/wisp/README.md

-# 🌟 WISP - Work Session Manager
+# 🌟 WISP Is a Simple Pomodoro

-A lightweight, customizable work session tracker with tmux integration.
+A lightweight, customizable Pomodoro timer with tmux integration.
 WISP helps you manage focused work sessions using the Pomodoro Technique or custom durations, with beautiful status displays and comprehensive session tracking.

 ## ✨ Features